griffio/griffio.github.io/knowledgebase.md

 - Don’t call framework code, framework calls into components

-The Spring Project is an example of maintaining a forward and backward compatible framework (e.g for Java 6,7,8)
+The Spring Project is an example of maintaining a forward and backward compatible framework (e.g for Java 6,7,8) Developers can take it for granted - Engineering team for "free".
+Other JVM languages - Clojure - developer can't assume anything is available.

 Asynchronous Api: Failure should be a first-class concept